-Once the situation analysis is complete, it becomes a critical input to an organization's or an individual's strategic plan.
+Although environmental conditions change and must be monitored continuously, the situation analysis is a critical input to an organization's or an individual's strategic plan.
 Let's look at the other components of the strategic planning process.

 The Mission Statement